Free Shipping on ALL Orders to Lower 48 States!!

 Keep Your WaterHog Mats Beautiful

-By following these tips and advice, your mats will be effective and look great for years to come.
-If you have further questions about how to clean a WaterHog, call or email the Ultimate Mats staff.
+By following these tips and guidelines, cleaning WaterHog mats will be easier and they will look great for years to come.
+If you have further questions about how to wash WaterHog mat, call or email the Ultimate Mats staff.
 Our customer service team can help you with specific situations or recommend various cleaning products that are proven to be effective on WaterHog mats.

 1 Comment